PushpenderIndia/Sentigram/README.md

 # Sentigram
+We've developed this Project for a Hackathon (CreaTech Larson & Toubro 2024), where our team was semi finalist by competing amoung 13,362 Teams

+## Overview:
+- Sentigram is an innovative web solution designed to monitor social media platforms, enabling companies to assess public sentiment towards their brand in real time.
+- By leveraging advanced sentiment analysis techniques, Sentigram fetches tweets and messages from social media to classify sentiment as positive, negative, or neutral.

+## Key Features:

+- Real-Time Monitoring: Continuously scans social media channels for mentions of the company, providing up-to-the-minute insights into public perception.
+Sentiment Analysis: Utilizes natural language processing (NLP) algorithms to analyze the tone of messages, accurately predicting the overall sentiment.

+- Mood Meter: Displays a dynamic mood meter that visually represents the sentiment landscape based on the volume and nature of tweets at any given time.

+## Objective:
+- The primary goal of Sentigram is to swiftly identify negative sentiments related to the company, allowing for timely interventions to mitigate potential public relations issues.
+- By addressing negative feedback proactively, Sentigram aims to foster a trustworthy brand image and cultivate a loyal customer base.
-Develop an AI model to understand the sentiments about the company using social media feeds (such as Twitter, Facebook, Linkedin, and other digital media inputs)
+- We have Developed an AI model to understand the sentiments about the company using social media feeds (such as Twitter, Facebook, Linkedin, and other digital media inputs)

 ## Data Source
 - Twitter Data Source https://www.kaggle.com/kazanova/sentiment140